Breastfeeding Essentials (Plus a Few Helpful Extras)

 Electric Pump

 As helpful as hand pumps are, an electric pump is much more efficient (plus, you can usually get one for free through insurance).
-Even if you plan to exclusively breastfeed, having an electric pump offers you flexibility—like for overnight getaways when you’re ready, makes it easy to express, bottle, and store excess milk, and gives you a legitimate excuse to hide away in your room for 30 minutes to watch a TV show, read a book, or take a power nap (which is particularly nice when your well-meaning, but overwhelming mother-in-law comes to visit).
+Even if you plan to breastfeed exclusively, having an electric pump offers you flexibility—like for overnight getaways when you’re ready, makes it easy to express, bottle, and store excess milk, and gives you a legitimate excuse to hide away in your room for 30 minutes to watch a TV show, read a book, or take a power nap (which is particularly nice when your well-meaning, but overwhelming mother-in-law comes to visit).

 Nipple Balm

-There’s no way to sugar-coat this, breastfeeding is hard on the nipples and can be painful, which is why Georgakopoulos stresses the importance of a quality nipple cream or balm.
+There’s no way to sugar-coat this—breastfeeding is hard on the nipples and can be painful, which is why Georgakopoulos stresses the importance of a quality nipple cream or balm.
 She says a good balm is “great for sore nipples” and can also be a good pumping lubricant.

 Breast Pads

-“Even if you don’t typically leak in between feeds, you may notice that you leak on the opposite side you’re feeding on,” says DeWeese, “being prepared with breast pads can help to prevent wardrobe snafus.”
+“Even if you don’t typically leak in between feeds, you may notice that you leak on the opposite breast you’re feeding on,” says DeWeese, “being prepared with breast pads can help to prevent wardrobe snafus.”
 She notes that there are both disposable and reusable options, depending on your preference.

 Snacks